 A simple Google search of “New York Luxury Real Estate” shows that only a few sell-side companies reach the first pages.
 The rest searching results are editorial-style articles, Sotheby’s, Zillow, Douglas Elliman, and so on.
 And now ask yourself whether you want your luxury property website to be listed in these results?

 Bear in mind: stunning videos, professional photos, relevant animation do not sell but catch an attention.
 What sells is a solid and aesthetically pleasing brand, targeted content, and search optimization.

 7. Use advanced technology

 Timeline slider, constructor, aerial photography, drone use - technology offers a tremendous opportunity for the business of real estate and the broader economy.
-Video storytelling is also a great option: your website may tell a first-person story of a small girl or young mother who will how they cook, wake up, and clean their new house.
-It increases confidence and let imagine how great will be to live there.
+Video storytelling is also a great option: your website may tell a first-person story of a small girl or young mother: how they cook, wake up, and clean their new house.
+It increases confidence and let imagine how great would be to live there.